SING FOR EARTH DAY

 'There was a felt sense of bonding together with others at a time of isolation and loneliness.
 I looked forward to every Thursday, as after each session, I felt so much better.
 Thankyou everyone! '

-' Taking part in the series helped to lift my mood every week as I have been feeling alot of hopelessness, particularly with the environmental crisis.
+' Taking part in the series helped to lift my mood every week as I have been feeling a lot of hopelessness, particularly with the environmental crisis.

 This felt such a positive thing to be involved in and it helped to get me through the Lockdown in the winter'